 Detoxification is the first step in helping the patient recover.
 The patient is monitored 24/7 for the length of time needed to wean them off the substances of their addiction.
 The trained medical staff may administer medication to lessen withdrawal symptoms.
 All patients are required to remain in the facility during detoxification to remove the desire of using drugs influenced by enablers.

 Inpatient rehabilitation with 24/7 mental and medical health care services provides the patient with safety, therapy, support and medication that they must have during a critical part of their life.
 Other types of treatment facilities that provide 24/7 care are group homes and sober houses.

-Psychotherapy helps the patient with mental problems during their stay for IDDT.
+Psychotherapy helps the patient with mental health issues during their stay for IDDT.
 Not only do they receive treatment for their drug addiction, they also receive the treatment they need for any type of mental disorder they are diagnosed with.
 Medication is prescribed to them for their mental health disorder when necessary.

 Support group information for patients to continue to attend meetings after release from IDDT is given to them or other family members in charge of the patient.
-Patients should be sure to visit any physicians with scheduled appointments assigned to them upon their release.
+Patients should be sure to visit physicians with scheduled appointments assigned to them upon their release.

 Find out more about our Holistic Drug and Alcohol Rehab Program.